chef-boneyard/windows/README.md

 windows\_printer
 ----------------

+**Note** Include `recipe[powershell]` on the node's expanded run list to ensure the powershell cookbook is downloaded to avoid circular dependency.

 Create Windows printer.
 Note that this doesn't currently install a printer driver.
 You must already have the driver installed on the system.